Imran Ahmad Khan

-Imran Nasir Ahmad Khan (born 6 September 1973) is a British former politician and convicted sex offender who served as Member of Parliament (MP) for Wakefield from the 2019 general election until 2022.
+Imran Nasir Ahmad Khan (born 6 September 1973) is a British former politician and convicted sex offender.
+He served as Member of Parliament (MP) for Wakefield from the 2019 general election until 2022.
 Elected as a Conservative, Ahmad Khan had the party whip withdrawn in June 2021; he was subsequently expelled from the party following his criminal conviction for child sexual assault in 2022.

-Born and educated in Wakefield in West Yorkshire, Ahmad Khan studied at the Pushkin Institute in Moscow and King's College London.
-He worked for the United Nations as special assistant for political affairs in Mogadishu and as a senior consultant for M&C Saatchi.
+He studied at the Pushkin Institute in Moscow and King's College London.
+Ahmad Khan worked for the United Nations as special assistant for political affairs in Mogadishu and as a senior consultant for M&C Saatchi.
 A supporter of Brexit, he was elected in the 2019 general election and attributed his victory to voters' support for leaving the European Union in the 2016 referendum.

 In 2021, he was charged under the Sexual Offences Act 2003 with having sexually assaulted a 15-year-old boy in 2008.
 Ahmad Khan denied the accusation "in the strongest terms".
 On 11 April 2022, following a two week-long trial in the Southwark Crown Court, he was convicted of sexually assaulting a minor.
-He resigned as an MP on 3 May and was jailed for 18 months on 23 May.
+He resigned as an MP on 3 May and was sentenced to 18 months in prison on 23 May, serving nine months before being released in February 2023.

 Early life and career

-Ahmad Khan was born in Pinderfields Hospital, Wakefield, where both his parents worked.
-His father, Saeed Ahmad Khan, was born in the North West Frontier Province of British India (now in Pakistan), and worked as a consultant dermatologist.
+According to Ahmad Khan, he was born in Pinderfields Hospital, Wakefield, where both his parents worked.
+His father, Saeed Ahmad Khan, was born in the North West Frontier Province of British India, and worked as a consultant dermatologist.
 His English mother was a state registered nurse and midwife.
 His grandmother, Joyce Reynolds, also worked at Pinderfields Hospital as a staff sister.
 His grandfather was a miner.
-His brother is lawyer Karim Ahmad Khan KC.
+His brother is lawyer Karim Ahmad Khan, a KC.

-Ahmad Khan attended the local, independent Silcoates School.
+Ahmad Khan attended the local, private Silcoates School.
 He studied Russian at the Pushkin Institute in Moscow, and earned a bachelor's degree in war studies at King's College London.
 He worked for the United Nations as special assistant for political affairs in Mogadishu and as a senior consultant for the advertising agency, M&C Saatchi.
 Having worked as a counter-terrorism expert prior to becoming an MP, he joked his experience in conflict zones such as Somalia and Afghanistan gave him what would be needed to build bridges between warring parties in the Brexit battle.